Computer Science and Systems Home

 With increasing demand for highly trained computer scientists, these programs offer a solid foundation in computer science principles along with the software design and development required to effectively apply them.

 The CSS program offers both a Bachelor of Arts in Computer Science and Systems and an ABET-accredited Bachelor of Science in Computer Science and Systems.
-The CSS program admits students for autumn and winter quarters.
+The program admits new students for autumn and winter quarters.
+See the links to your right for information on admission requirements, the application process, and the curriculum.

 *Important Changes to the BS in Computer Science*